-I’m a big believer in offering my kids fruits and vegetables at every meal.
+I’m a big believer in offering my kids fruits and vegetables at every meal and serving my family meat that I can trust.
 Research has definitively shown that if you keep offering and keep offering, children will eventually try the produce you put in front of them.
 I know from experience!
 It does work, but it takes months and sometimes years of diligence.

 My 5-year-old, for instance, has HATED fruit his whole life.
 He’ll eat veggies but hates fruit (huh?).
 A month ago he came to me and said, “Mom, I think I’d like to try an apple.”
 (I almost cried, but instead remained calm and cool so as not to scare him off.)
 He’s eaten an apple almost every day since!